10 Movies That Deserve a Sequel

 5. Children of Men (2006)

 Alfonso Cuarón’s ‘Children of Men’ is an epic tale of hope, despair, humanity and the craving for a better tomorrow.
-An extraordinary movie by all considerations, the ending is left deliberately open.
-While the principal protagonist Theo collapses, the future of Kee and her baby remains uncertain.
-With extraordinary performances from the likes of Clive Owen and Clare-Hope Ashitey, ‘Children of Men’ remains to be one of the most relevant movies of the first decade of the new millennium.
-It is again a cynical look at the mindless expansion of science sans any humane consideration.
+It is an extraordinary movie by all considerations, but the ending is left deliberately open.
+While the principal protagonist, Theo, collapses, the future of Kee and her baby remains uncertain.
+With extraordinary performances from the likes of Clive Owen and Clare-Hope Ashitey, ‘Children of Men’ remains one of the most relevant movies of the first decade of the new millennium.
+It is, again, a cynical look at the mindless expansion of science sans any humane consideration.
 With a hopeful ending, the movie deserves a sequel more than many other dystopian science fiction projects.

 Read More: Best Gangster Movies of All Time